-Note: Project teams still need to obtain a generic letter of commitment or a PHS letter of commitment, as applicable, even when our subrecipient is registered in the FDP pilot clearinghouse.
+Note: Project teams still need to obtain a generic letter of commitment, even when our subrecipient is registered in the FDP pilot clearinghouse.

-The University of Michigan (U-M) is participating in the Federal Demonstration Partnership's (FDP) Expanded Clearinghouse Pilot for Subrecipient Entity Monitoring.
+The University of Michigan (U-M) participates in the Federal Demonstration Partnership's (FDP) Expanded Clearinghouse for Subrecipient Entity Monitoring.

 U-M is Part of FDP Subrecipient Expanded Clearinghouse